Tatiana Karelina

 Tatiana Karelina (born 1980) is a Russian entrepreneur living in London, United Kingdom.
 She is the founder of Tatiana Karelina, a chain of self-named salons specialising in hair extensions with locations in Los Angeles, London and Manchester.
 She is credited for introducing the Micro Ring hair extension technique from the United States into the UK.
+The business makes made-to-measure clip-in pieces, ponytails and braids by hand, custom hair toppers for women with thinning hair, and made-to-measure medical wigs.

 Early life

 Karelina, was born to Soviet parents in Kashin, Russia, a rural agricultural area 250 km north-east of Moscow.
 In 2000, at the age of 20, Karelina left Kashin on a student's visa for the United States, where she spent the summer learning English.
 In 2002, she graduated from Tver State University with a degree in linguistics before moving to London, where she took an apprenticeship with Lucinda Ellery, a salon that specialised in hair loss and hair extensions.